A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Using the model for tracking motion capture data

 \subsection{Discussion}

 We observe in the results for the first experiment that we achieve acceptable errors where \SI{62}{\percent} of the errors are below \SI{1.25}{\mm}.
 Additionally, we see that all weights are used during the tracking approach, which also means that the anatomy is often also adapted to improve the fitting result.
-Here, we see that their values approximately stay within the interval \(\left[m_i - 2\ \sigma_i, m_i + 2\ \sigma_i\right]\).
+We see that their values approximately stay within the interval \(\left[m_i - 2\ \sigma_i, m_i + 2\ \sigma_i\right]\).
 Moreover, we notice that weight 4 of the tongue pose is showing a significantly higher variance than the other pose weights.

 Moving to the second experiment, we notice that the errors increased.
 However, they are still acceptable: \SI{62}{\percent} of the errors are still below \SI{1.5}{mm}.
 This development can be seen as an expected behavior because the approach now only has 4 degrees of freedom instead of 9 to fit the data.
 Moreover, we see that the variance of the tongue pose weights increased.
-We might argue here that optimizing all weights like in the first experiment causes the pose weights to be underestimated.
-Again, the fourth weight is showing a higher variance than the others.
-We suspect that this high variance and high range of achieved values might be caused by unknown shape variations in the data.
+We might argue here that optimizing all weights as in the first experiment causes the pose weights to be underestimated.
+Again, the fourth weight shows a higher variance than the others.
+We suspect that this high variance and high range of achieved values might be caused by the presence of new phonemes or the fact that we are working with \ac{ema} data of German speakers.

-By inspecting the video material, we notice that in the first experiment the tongue is sometimes visually changing its anatomical properties: for example, it is shrinking or expanding.
+By inspecting the video material, we notice that in the first experiment, the tongue is sometimes visually changing its anatomical properties: for example, it is shrinking or expanding.
 However, this is an expected behavior because the anatomy weights were also optimized to improve the result.
 By fixing the anatomy and optimizing only the tongue pose in the second experiment, we seem to avoid these problems: the anatomy of the tongue seems to stay stable and the transitions between frames also appear more plausible.
+But we also discover in the video material that our model might be lacking important shape variations: The motion of the tongue tip seems to be very rigid.